RomashkaTea/RomashkaTea/README.md

 - **Other**:
   - [Mystic Plugins](https://t.me/mystic_plugins) - Plugins for exteraGram (unofficial Telegram client)

-~There's also a LOT of projects I'm working on, but I'd prefer to keep them private 🤫 (at least for now)~
+~There are LOTS of projects I'm working on, but I'd prefer to keep them private 🤫 (at least for now)~

 ### Get in touch
 - **Discord**: [romashkatea](https://discord.com/users/852922198515646505)